Danish tax when working abroad - Opportunity for tax exemption

 1360 Copenhagen K

-We do not accept responsibility for any dispositions that may be made on the basis of this newsletter without prior individual advice.
-Likewise, we do not accept responsibility for any errors and omissions.
+We do not accept responsibility for any actions, that may be made on the basis of this information without prior individual advice.
+Likewise, we do not accept responsibility for any errors or omissions.

 Contact Us